genricoloni/some-Client-Server-exercises/README.md

-# some assignment with Client-Server communication from Computer Networks course held in 2021/2022
+# Some assignment about Client-Server communication from Computer Networks course, held in 2021/2022